mixxxdj/mixxx/source/chapters/djing_with_mixxx.rst

    RJ Ryan <rryan@mixxx.org>
    S.Brandt <s.brandt@mixxx.org>

-The search function searches for a match only in the current selected list (e.g. a playlist, a crate or even the whole library).
+The :ref:`search function <library-search>` searches for a match only in the current selected list (e.g. a playlist, a crate or even the whole library).

 * Activate the search input field by pressing :kbd:`CTRL+F` (Windows/Linux) or :kbd:`CMD+F` (Mac).
 Alternatively click into the